wp-plugins/fareharbor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds shortcodes for FareHarbor reservation booking calendar embeds to your site
+Adds shortcodes for FareHarbor reservation booking calendar embeds and buttons to your site

 == Description ==

-Adds a shortcode that makes it easy to embed FareHarbor's free booking reservation calendars on your site.
+Adds shortcodes that makes it easy to embed FareHarbor's free booking reservation calendars or buttons on your site.
 Learn more about the FareHarbor reservation system at [fareharbor.com](https://fareharbor.com/ "Free reservation software").

-Usage example: [fareharbor shortname=companyname type=small items=500 lightframe=yes]
+Usage example: `[fareharbor shortname="companyname" items="500" lightframe="yes"]`.

-**Available Options**

-* `shortname`: Your company’s FareHarbor shortname.
-Required.
-* `type`: What style of embed should be used.
-Available options are large, small, and button.
-Optional, if no type is provided the small calendar style will be used.
-* `items`: IDs of the items that should be included in the calendar.
-Optional, if no items are provided a calendar of all your items will be displayed.
-* `lightframe`: Use "yes" or "no" to enable or disable the on-site Lightframe booking.
-Optional, is yes by default.
-* `asn`: Your company’s shortname if you are using the ASN network.
-(If used, shortname should be the name of your partner company.)
-Optional.
-* `asn_ref`: The voucher number that should be set for ASN bookings.
-Optional.
-* `ref`: The online booking reference that should be set for bookings.
-Optional.
+For more examples and available options, please visit <https://fareharbor.com/help/setup/wordpress-plugin/>.

 == Installation ==

+## From the WordPress plugin directory (recommended):

+1. Navigate to Plugins > Add New in your WordPress Dashboard
+1. Search for "FareHarbor"
+1. Click Install on the "FareHarbor Reservation Calendars" plugin
+1. Activate the plugin

+## By direct upload:

 1. Download the plugin and unzip it.
-1. Upload the `fareharbor` folder to the `/wp-content/plugins/` directory
+1. Upload the fareharbor folder to your /wp-content/plugins/ directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+## Then

-1. Place the `[fareharbor shortname="companyname"]` shortcode in your templates
+Use the `[fareharbor shortname="companyname"]` or `[lightframe shortname="companyname"][/lightframe]` shortcodes in your posts or pages.

 == Screenshots ==